-Twelve hotels totaling approximately $128 million in transaction volume have sold since January 2017, averaging just under $92,000 per room.
-Notable transactions included The Cincinnatian Hotel (highest price per room at $157,534) and the Embassy Suites Cincinnati River Center Covington (highest total price paid $34,074,524, or $150,108 per room).
+Fourteen hotels totaling approximately $123 million in transaction volume have sold since January 2018, averaging just over $66,000 per room.
+Notable transactions included The Kingsgate Hotel & Conference Center (formerly a Marriott), which is expected to be converted to the Graduate Hotels brand.
+Another notable transaction is the Marriott Cincinnati RiverCenter in Downtown Covington (highest total price paid $41,000,000, or $127,726 per room).